natedugg/icapital-no-ai/README.md

 ## No Vibe Coding

 I started working on this project with the intent to see how far I could get without using any AI assistance.
 Ultimately, I didn't get very far at all, unfortunately.
 Most notibly, although I was able to add the database models for investors and investors files, and a basic front end for listing and adding investors, I ran out of time and did not implement file upload in the controller or on the front end.
+Most of the two hours was spent setting up scaffolding and configuration for the front and back end applications, i.e. database config, front-end component structure, routing, etc. By the time I got to fleshing out the actual features, most of that time was already gone.

 Here's what I did manage to accomplish:

 1. Back end:
 - API returns a list of saved investors (without related files)